-These Douglas Fir stumps prove how connected the forest really is.
+These living Douglas Fir stumps prove how connected the forest really is.

-In doing so the trees can share water and even nutrients, by passing and trading them through the vast network of roots and fungi to trees in spots void of certain trace minerals.
+Trees can share water and even nutrients, by passing and trading them through the vast network of roots and fungi to other trees in spots that are void of certain trace minerals.
 The secret is in a fibrous fungal network called the mycorrhizal layer, often found in rich soil.

 Trees were thought from a false evolutionary standpoint, to be competing amongst their own kind, as well as waging war for sunlight and resources with other species.

 It turns out, that several species of trees will form alliances with other species, as well as offering each other services and protections.
-It's an incredibly busy and complex world, it's just happening in ways that you can't see, like Wi-Fi or fiber-optics.
+It's an incredibly busy and complex world, it's just happening in ways that you can't see, like Wi-Fi.

-Elms and pines that detect caterpillar saliva while having their leaves eaten.
-They will then release pheromones that attract parasitic wasps.
+Elms and pines that detect caterpillar saliva while having their leaves eaten, will release pheromones that attract parasitic wasps.
 These wasps will lay their eggs in the caterpillar, and after hatching, the babies will eat the caterpillar from the inside out.

 Fungus Fun Fact

-The largest organism in the world is a single honey fungus more than 2 miles square sprouting mushrooms, the fruit, that all bore identical genetic information, through an intricate fungal web just inches underfoot.
-Found right here in Oregon.
+The largest organism in the world is a single honey fungus more than 2 miles square sprouting mushrooms, the fruit, that all bore identical genetic information, through an intricate fungal web just inches underfoot, here in Oregon.